dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

 > Game 5 (Classic Monty Hall)
  ↓
- ↓ (Use 10 doors instead of 3)
+ (Use 10 doors instead of 3)
  ↓
 Game 4
  ↓
- ↓ (If you switch, get the contents of *all* other doors, not just the other closed door.)
+ (If you switch, get the contents of *all* other doors, not just the other closed door.)
  ↓
 Game 3
  ↓
- ↓ (Monty promises 8 goats behind the other doors instead of showing you.)
+ (Monty promises 8 goats behind the other doors instead of showing you.)
  ↓
 Game 2
  ↓
- ↓ (Monty doesn't bother promising.)
+ (Monty doesn't bother promising.)
  ↓
-Game 1 (Dynomight™ Monty Hall)
+Game 1 {% comment %}(Dynomight™ Monty Hall) {% endcomment %}

   * There are [some](https://marginalrevolution.com/marginalrevolution/2019/09/the-intuitive-monty-hall-problem.html) [other](https://twitter.com/jben0/status/1174180200072011776) [attempts](https://statmodeling.stat.columbia.edu/2019/09/19/alternative-more-intuitive-formulation-of-monte-hall-problem/) at [variants](https://math.stackexchange.com/questions/96826/the-monty-hall-problem/3360686#3360686) of the Monty Hall problem, also intended to be more intuitive.
 These involve switching the doors for "boxers".